Treatment Option Overview

 Targeted therapy

 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
-Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
 Different types of targeted therapy are used to treat CLL:

 See Drugs Approved for Chronic Lymphocytic Leukemia for more information.